ArthurSchiavom/gestao-veiculos-partilhados--projeto-academico/Readme.md

 This report aims to explain our approach, work methodology and conclusion.

-The application's objective is to support a ride-sharing businesses by managing users, vehicles, parks, trips, invoices and receipts
+The application's objective is to support a ride-sharing business by managing users, vehicles, parks, trips, invoices and receipts.
+Users can pickup vehicles at designated parks and return them at a different parking locations.

 The development languages used were Java and Oracle SQL*Plus.
 SQL scripts can be found inside the folder "Modelo Relacional\Script".

+**Descrição completa do projeto:** [descricao-projeto.pdf](report\LAPR3-descricao-projeto.pdf)

 # 2. Resolution

 ## 2.1.
 The application
-Users can pickup vehicles at designated parks and return them at a different parking locations.
-This application manages users, bicycles, electric scooters, parks and trips.

 **Domain Model**